godotengine/godot-docs/classes/class_textedit.rst

 - :ref:`int<class_int>` **get_minimap_visible_lines** **(** **)** |const|

-Returns the total amount of lines that can be draw on the minimap.
+Returns the number of lines that may be drawn on the minimap.

 ----